warriorgraph/airbrake-docs/jekyll/_docs/features/mobile-apps.md

 ---
 layout: classic-docs
-title: Airbrake iOS and Android apps
+title: Accessing Airbrake on your smartphone
 categories: [features]
 description: Using the Airbrake mobile web app
 ---